Feral parrot: Rainbow lorikeet

 Native to the eastern seaboard of mainland Australia, several feral colonies of rainbow lorikeets (Trichoglossus haematodus) have been established in Perth, Western Australia, Tasmania, and Auckland, New Zealand.
 They are considered to be an invasive species as they outcompete native birds for food and nest hollows, carry disease and can breed prolifically, producing up to three broods of eggs in one breeding season.
 Native threatened species such as the stitchbird and kākā in New Zealand and the swift parrot in Tasmania may be at risk of contracting diseases from or being outcompeted by the invasive lorikeets.
 They also pose an economic threat to the horticultural industry as they damage soft fruits such as grapes and apples.

 Eastern rosella

 The eastern rosella (Platycercus eximius) has become naturalized in the North Island of New Zealand.

 Rose-ringed parakeet

 Native to India, Sri Lanka and parts of Africa, sizeable populations of naturalized rose-ringed parakeets (Psittacula krameri) exist around the world.
 They can be found in England, the Netherlands, Belgium and along the river Rhine in Germany.
 The largest UK roost of these is thought to be in Esher, Surrey, numbering several thousand.
 Feral rose-ringed parakeets also occur in the United States, South Africa, Egypt (resident, breeding all over Giza territory in June), Israel (with many seasonally present in Yarkon Park in North Tel Aviv), Lebanon, UAE and Oman.
 There are also several populations in Istanbul, Turkey, both on the European side where they can be seen in Gülhane Park, Yıldız Park and Eyüp, and on the Anatolian side.
 It can also be found in Japan.

+In Hawaii, the rose-ringed parakeet is invasive.